BirdVox/bv_context_adaptation/progress.md

 F. Spectral flux
 1. [DONE] Run spectral flux on 6 full night recordings.
 Export into 6 HDF5 containers by chunks.
 Parallelize over units.

-2. [IN PROGRESS] Apply spectral flux detector, with 100 thresholds, to spectral flux ODF, on 6 full night recordings.
+2. [DONE] Apply spectral flux detector, with 100 thresholds, to spectral flux ODF, on 6 full night recordings.
 Export peak times as 6*100=600 CSV files.
 Parallelize over units (6) and groups of 10 thresholds (10).

 3. Export metrics (n_selected, TP, FP, FN, precision, recall, F) for all 6 units and 10 tolerances.
 It results in 6*10=60 CSV files.